dylandoamaral/uptime-card/README.md

 ## Initialization

-Since `v0.9.0` you can customize the way the uptime card bards will appear.
+Since `v0.9.0` you can customize the initialization animation.

 You have three choices: